Let's consider these in more detail.

 The rational aspect indicates that there is considerable reasoning and thinking done in order to select the optimum choice.
 Because we put such a heavy emphasis on thinking and getting it right in our society, there are many of these models and they are very popular.
 People like to know what the steps are and many of these models have steps that are done in order.

 People would love to know what the future holds, which makes these models popular.
-Because the reasoning and rationale behind the various steps here, is that if you do x, then y should happen.
-However, most people have personal experience that the world usually doesn't operate that way!
+Because the reasoning and rationale behind the various steps is that if you do x, then y should happen.
+However, most people have personal experience that the world usually doesn't work that way!

 The second of the types of decision making are the intuitive models.
 The idea here is that there may be absolutely no reason or logic to the decision making process.
 Instead, there is an inner knowing, or intuition, or some kind of sense of what the right thing to do is.